sadmankiba/bendability/docs/log.md

 ## Weekly Log

 **Apr 23 - Apr 27**
+Results
+- NDR line inconsistent in small 2 ranges (11-30, 31-50) in boundaries and domains.
+- NDR line seemed rigid in big 2 ranges (51-70, 71-90).
+This is also less consistent.

 TO-DO
 - Clarify bendability at NDRs.
 - Clarify why is our found motifs better?